Topological and Temporal Stability Analysis of the Lightning Network: Results

+\textit{Figure~\ref{fig03}} (upper-left panel) presents a graphical representation of the empirical degree distributions across all snapshots together with the corresponding fitted power-law curves.
+It jointly visualizes the heavy-tailed degree distribution and also its strong association with shared node capacity.
+The log–log linearity and stable exponent estimates across snapshots suggest persistent hub dominance, while the tight coupling between degree and capacity highlights the economic relevance of topological centrality.

+The curves exhibit a good fit using the discrete power-law estimation package\citep{pl}.
+The average estimated power-law exponent $|\alpha|$ equals 2.077, while the bootstrapped coefficient of determination is 0.997.
+The Kolmogorov–Smirnov test yields an insignificant statistic ($p$-value = 0.157), indicating that the power-law model provides an adequate fit to the data.
+Although the power-law model provides a statistically plausible fit over most of the observed snapshots, we refrain from claiming strict scale-free behaviour in the sense of Clauset et al.\citep{Clauset}.
+Rather, the LN exhibits persistent heavy-tailed degree distributions consistent with hub dominance.
+All fitting statistics, likelihood-ratios, and optimal values for \textit{xmin} are reported in the supplementary repository.

+The strong positive correlation (0.82) between node degree and shared node capacity implies that structural prominence translates directly into economic influence.
+High-degree nodes not only connect widely but are also able control a disproportionately large share of routing liquidity, see \textit{Figure~\ref{fig03}} (upper-right panel).
+Thus, in the following analysis, all statements about degree distribution can be applied to shared node capacity distribution, unless otherwise specified.

+The bottom-left panel on the \textit{Figure~\ref{fig03}} displays nine selected snapshots, spaced at approximately six-month intervals, to better illustrate the temporal shift in the degree distribution.
+The average estimated $|\alpha|$ across these snapshots is 2.13.
+The bottom-right panel shows the exact $|\alpha|$ estimates for the same snapshots, together with a linear fit, highlighting an upward trend in the power-law exponent.
-As this type of network structure emerges naturally from a process known as \textit{preferential attachment}\cite{Nowell}, it can be illustrated by the principle of "the rich get richer", when nodes with high degrees are more likely to form new connections.

-Further illustrating this, the average preferential attachment score shows a declining trend over time in the LN, see \textit{Figure~\ref{fig05}}.
-A decline of equally large magnitude is also observed in the average node degree (\textit{Figure~\ref{fig03}}), suggesting that while the network has become noticeably less dense, its scale-free characteristics may still persist.
+As this type of network structure emerges naturally from a process known as \textit{preferential attachment}\citep{Nowell}, it can be illustrated by the principle of "the rich get richer", when nodes with high degrees are more likely to form new connections.
+Further illustrating this, the average preferential attachment score shows a declining trend over time in the LN, see \textit{Figure~\ref{fig04}}.
+A decline of comparable magnitude is also observed in the average node degree (\textit{Figure~\ref{fig02}}).
 When examining the average preferential attachment score normalized by the average node degree, we observe that a slight tendency toward reduced preferential attachment has persisted over time.
+This suggests that while preferential attachment may have shaped the early LN topology, later evolution appears dominated by node retention consistent with reduced marginal hub intensification.

-While preferential attachment explains how new links are formed, it does not reveal how robust the resulting structure is.
-Therefore, we next analyze the LN's connectivity and resilience, focusing on how well the network withstands link removals or node failures.
+While preferential attachment explains how new edges are formed, it does not reveal how robust the resulting structure is.
+Therefore, we next analyse the LN's connectivity and resilience, focusing on how well the network withstands edge removals or node failures.